- Lanssie Mingyue Ma

-Lanssie Ma is a fifth-year Ph.D. candidate in the Daniel Guggenheim School of Aerospace Engineering in Computational Science and Engineering.
+Lanssie Ma received her PhD from the Daniel Guggenheim School of Aerospace Engineering in Computational Science and Engineering in May 2019.
 She received a B.A. in Computer Science from the University of California, Berkeley in 2014.
 She previously served as the Vice President of Internal Affairs in Georgia Tech Graduate Student Government Association 2016-2917 and was an active Senator in GSGA from 2015-2016.

 Lanssie's interests span from Human Computing Interaction to wearable computing and exploratory outer space robotics.
 She currently explores function allocation in human-robot teaming through modeling and simulating space exploration scenarios to evaluate effective teamwork.
 She also enjoys painting, UI/UX design, hip hop dancing, and learning new languages.
 She is fluent in Mandarin Chinese and proficient in Japanese.

 - M.S., Computational Science and Engineering, Georgia Institute of Technology, 2016.

 - B.A. in Computer Science from the University of California, Berkeley, 2014.

 - Undergraduate Research Assistant, Dr. John Canny, University of California, Berkeley, 2013 to 2014

 - Undergraduate Research Assistant, Dr. Eric Paulos , University of California, Berkeley, 2014

 - Platforms Software Engineering Intern, IBM/BigFix, Emeryville, CA., 2013 to 2014